 Orwell’s destruction of language was to literally narrow the person’s ability to think certain thoughts.

-ecently in comments regarding an article suggesting that the Dunning-Kruger effect likely plays a big role in the Trump campaign and among it's supporters someone suggested it was bigotry to make this suggestion.
+Recently in comments regarding an article suggesting that the Dunning-Kruger effect likely plays a big role in the Trump campaign and among it's supporters someone suggested it was bigotry to make this suggestion.
 Now I would like to believe that I am a reasonable guy, that any views I hold or entertain are always under personal criticism and scrutiny...that when presented with new information I would have the ability to alter even a long held view if new info disproved it.

 I'd like to believe that any constructive criticism someone may offer is fairly evaluated and considered.
+"You must be a bigot if you point out bigotry"

 Is it bigotry to generalize about a group in a scientific study?